Jammer (musician)

-Jahmek Levi Selassie Power (born 30 June 1982), better known by his stage name Jammer, is a British grime MC, songwriter and record producer, known for being a member of Boy Better Know and a former member of N.A.S.T.Y Crew.
+Jahmek Levi Selassie Power (born 30 June 1982), better known by his stage name Jammer, is a British grime MC, DJ, songwriter and record producer, known for being a member of Boy Better Know and a former member of N.A.S.T.Y Crew.
 Jammer also runs Lord of the Mics, a grime clash series released on DVD and well known in grime.

 Biography

 Jammer was a member of the East London group N.A.S.T.Y Crew from 2000, and released a single under his own name, "Take U Out", in 2003 before departing from the group.
 He signed with Big Dada Recordings and released his first full-length, Jahmanji, in May 2010.
 In 2014, Jammer released what was meant to be his first album entitled "Top Producer" for free, in which all the tracks were recorded between 2004–2006.
 Jammer is a supporter of Arsenal F.C.

 He is the co-founder of house music record label Mas Tiempo, along with Skepta.
 In 2025, he formed the electronic music supergroup MAJ!C with fellow DJs Maya Jane Coles, Alex Jones and Chloe Robinson, with their first shows including Glastonbury Festival and fabric.